Top Cong leaders discuss poll strategy at extended CWC meet; Kharge calls for unity, discipline | Politics

 ''From Telangana, we will go with renewed strength and a clear message.
 We leave Hyderabad today with a firm commitment -- to win not only in Telangana, but in all upcoming elections, relieving people from the miseries of the BJP's misrule,'' he said.

-Taking note of the challenges that lay ahead, Kharge said these obstacles are not just for the Congress as they concern the survival of democracy in India as well as the preservation of the Constitution.
+Taking note of the upcoming challenges, Kharge said these obstacles are not just for the Congress as they concern the survival of democracy in India as well as the preservation of the Constitution.

 The Congress president asked the state unit chiefs and legislature party leaders: ''Are your committees at the mandal, block and district levels ready?
 Are we giving them regular programmes?
 Have we started identifying potential candidates?''
 He said in the last 10 years under the BJP's rule, the challenges faced by the common man have multiplied.
 Prime Minister Modi, he alleged, refuses to address the concerns of the poor, farmers, labourers, women and youngsters.

-The prime minister cannot look beyond himself, the Congress president alleged. ''In such circumstances, we cannot remain mute spectators,'' he said.
+The prime minister cannot look beyond himself, Kharge alleged. ''In such circumstances, we cannot remain mute spectators,'' he said.

 This was the first meeting of the reconstituted CWC under Kharge's presidency.